dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3010: The arts cultivate diverse learning and expression.
+### T3010: They contribute significantly to language, literature, and the arts, which are vital.

 |Support|
 |---|